|

 Average Lifespan: 20 – 30 years.

-in captivity.
-These small sized parrots are mischievous, friendly,
+kept in captivity.
+These small sized parrots are mischievous,

-and active.
-Of all the conures these are the most sought.
-They are
+friendly, and active.
+Of all the conures these are the most

-not too expensive and they make great pets.
-A properly socialized
+sought.
+They are not too expensive and they make great pets.
+A

-and tamed conure will enjoy spending time with everyone.
+properly socialized and tamed conure will enjoy spending time with

-conures is a delight to most owners.
-They climb about their cages,
+these conures is a delight to most owners.
+They climb about their

 Sun Conures